 One newborn reflex that begins to fade away (integrate) at this age is the ATNR reflex.
 This is the reflex that is commonly referred to as the “fencing” reflex as babies look as if they are about to joust.
 When their head is turned to the side, the limbs (arms and legs) on the side that they are looking go into extension or straightened out.
 The limbs behind their head flex up.
 This means that your newborn has difficulty getting their own hand into their mouth or up to their face on purpose much of the time.

 This is important as the skill of getting both hands to their face or into their mouth is a self calming skill.

 As your baby approaches 4 months (and even before), you can encourage this skill by doing the following:

-Play games that encourage your baby to bring his/her hands to midline (in front of his/her body, together and to his/her face and mouth) such as Pat-a-Cake, practicing blowing kisses with hand over hand help, putting a toy near his/her chest for him/her to reach for.
-When socializing with your baby when he/she is lying on your lap, gently bring his/her hands together and rub them and bring them up to his/her face and cheeks and gently rub them skin to skin.
+Play games that encourage your baby to bring their hands to midline (in front of their body, together and to their face and mouth) such as Pat-a-Cake, practicing blowing kisses with hand over hand help, putting a toy near their chest for them to reach for.
+When socializing with your baby when they iare lying on your lap, gently bring their hands together and rub them and bring them up to their face and cheeks and gently rub them skin to skin.

 All of these games will help your baby gain awareness of the touch and proprioceptive inputs associated with volitionally moving their hands toward midline and touching their hands together and to their face.
 These are the first steps in learning how to do this independently.